BoardActive/BAKit-ios/README.md

 - `NSLocationAndWhenInUseUsageDescription`
   - `Privacy - Location Always and When In Use Usage Description`
 - `NSLocationWhenInUseUsageDescription`
-  - `Privacy - Location Always Usage Description`
+  - `Privacy - When In Use Usage Description`
 - `NSLocationAlwaysUsageDescription`
   - `Privacy - Location Always Usage Description`